Cotton blotched skies, like headless sheep suspended in

-As the warmth begins to plot its final escape, the distressed
+As the warmth begins to plot its final escape, distressed

 daisies distort under the weight of dampened dreams, their

-And the seasons they are always absolved of their treacherous
+And Seasons!
+They are absolved of their treacherous

-ways, ’tis the flower that pays the price for unswayed loyalty,
+ways, always! ’tis the flower that pays the price for unswayed loyalty,

 when the Sun can leave its faithful barks, their cherished fronds

-to the mercy of the rain, why do I question trivial absence?
+to the mercy of the rain, do I dare question your trivial absence?